What is food provenance?

 FAN on Food Provenance

 When FAN was launched in December 2015, provenance was a key topic that our members wanted to learn more about.
-Indeed, FAN’s vision includes provenance: “To create a more prosperous and connected food and agribusiness industry that celebrates the provenance and innovation of our region locally and globally.”
+Indeed, FAN’s vision includes provenance:

 In 2016 FAN hosted a ‘Celebrating Provenance’ networking event, where more than 100 members and industry stakeholders gained valuable insights from presenters including taste.com.au’s Editor-in-chief, Brodee Myers-Cooke.
 FAN also delivered a workshop, facilitated by Petra Hughes from Local Harvest, on how to develop your provenance story.